 On July 2, 2008, the Governor of Massachusetts signed into law "The Green Communities Act" (the GC Act), an energy policy statute designed to substantially increase energy efficiency and the development of renewable energy resources in Massachusetts.
 The GC Act provides for utilities to recover in rates the incremental costs associated with its various mandated programs.
 Several regulatory proceedings have been initiated to implement various provisions of the GC Act, including provisions for each distribution company to file enhanced three-year energy efficiency investment plans, plans to establish smart grid pilot programs, proposals to purchase long-term contracts for renewable energy, special tariffs to allow the net metering of customer-owned renewable generation, and terms and conditions for purchasing supplier receivables.
 Fitchburg's first two three-year energy efficiency investment plans, plans to establish smart grid pilot programs, net metering tariffs and proposals to purchase long-term contracts for renewable energy have been approved by the MDPU.
-Terms and conditions for purchasing supplier receivables is under review in a separately designated docket.
+Terms and conditions for purchasing supplier receivables are under review in a separately designated docket.

 On August 3, 2012, the Governor of Massachusetts signed into law "An Act Relative to Competitively Priced Electricity in the Commonwealth", which both increases electric distribution companies' obligations to purchase renewable energy resources and the availability of net metering.
 This act also includes changes to the MDPU's ratemaking procedures and authority for reviewing mergers and acquisitions for electric and gas distribution companies.
 With these changes, electric distribution companies are required to file rate schedules every five years, and gas distribution companies every ten years.
 The MDPU has also opened a proceeding, as mandated by the act, to establish a cost-based rate design for costs that are currently recovered from distribution customers through a reconciling factor.
+Fitchburg has participated with the other electric utilities in Massachusetts and contracted for its pro-rata share of six renewable energy projects.
+The contracts were submitted to MDPU for approval on September 20, 2013.
+No deliveries have occurred to date under these contracts.
+Fitchburg will recover its costs under these contracts through a regulatory approved cost tracker rate mechanism.